How Long After an Accident Can You Claim Damages?

 Of course, it is not always that simple.
 Most personal injury claims are initially filed against the responsible party’s insurance company.
 Insurance company policies may dictate a specific timeline within which injured parties may file a claim following an accident.

 Commonly, insurance companies allow injured victims to initiate their claims within only thirty days of an accident.
 After the claim is initiated, the parties may engage in settlement negotiations to resolve the claim outside of court.
 If settlement negotiations prove unsuccessful, injured victims will still have ample time to file a personal injury lawsuit.
-Contact a Texas personal injury lawyer from The Law Offices of George Salinas to answer your legal questions today.
+Contact a Texas personal injury lawyer from George Salinas Injury Lawyers to answer your legal questions today.

 Working With an Insurance Company